Falkirk and District Tramways

 Falkirk and District Tramways Tram No 10 and crew

-F&DT conductress and motorman with a rather new looking No 10, dating the photograph to around 1930.
+An F&DT conductress and a motorman with a rather new looking No 10, dating the photograph to around 1930.
 Neither of the subjects' coats appear to carry insignia.
-The conductress's cap badge is actually a curved, standard issue Conductor badge, with a small round badge of unknown pattern (probably not a company issue) worn above it.
+The conductress's cap badge is actually a curved, standard issue 'Conductor' badge, with a small round badge of unknown pattern (probably not a company issue) worn above it.

 Falkirk and District Tramways 1930s conductress

-A blow-up of the mid 1930s Tramcar No 14 crew photograph above showing the conductress in white summer dust coat.
+An enlargement of the mid-1930s Tramcar No 14 crew photograph above showing the conductress in her white summer dust coat.

 Falkirk and District Tramways last day crew

 Two motormen and their conductresses with Tramcar No 3 on the last day of operation, 21st July 1936.
-Both ladies appear to be wearing noticeably darker-coloured coats than in the previous photograph.
+Both ladies appear to be wearing noticeably darker-coloured coats (possibly waterproof) than in the previous photograph.